The Best Time to Visit Zion National Park: Month-by-Month Guide

 Guide Insight:

 Our guides avoid long, exposed hikes after 10am in summer.
-Early starts and conservative pacing are essential.
+Early starts and conservative pacing are essential for heat management.

 Fall in zion (September–November)